saturnlighting/literature-review/README.md

 roads) in the UK.

-This paper aims to review international research on the relationship between cycling uptake and road lighting.
+This paper aims to review international research on the relationship between active travel uptake and road lighting.

 <!-- Concepts to define? -->
 <!-- E.g. road lighting? -->